keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/task.md

 ```

 Each time you want to rerun the `KeptnTask` resource,
-you must update the follow fields
+you must update the following fields
-to create a unique `KeptnTask` name
+to create a unique `KeptnTask` resource:
-the `KeptnTask` name needs to be unique, update the follow fields:

 * `name`
 * `spec.appVersion`